 Many of these resources have camping themed clip art, so we have some suggested picture books that might pair well with that theme.
-We have added Amazon links to some other books you may also want to think about purchasing so that a guest teacher has some read-alouds as time fillers if needed.

-The lessons, activities and practice pages that are a part of our 4th Grade Sub Plans meet common standards for fourth grade.
+The lessons, activities and practice pages that are a part of our 4th Grade Sub Plans meet standards for fourth grade.

 Our goal for these 4th grade sub plans was to create activities that could act as review since these need to be applicable at any point in the year.
 You never know when you might need them!